kubedb/docs/docs/guides/mysql/tls-ssl-configuration/overview.md

 7. `cert-manager` watches for certificates.

-8. When it finds one, it creates certificate secrets `tls-secrets`(server, client, exporter secrets etc.) that holds the actual self-signed certificate.
+8. When it finds one, it creates certificate secrets `tls-secrets`(server, client, exporter secrets, etc.) that hold the actual self-signed certificate.

 9. `KubeDB` community operator watches for the Certificate secrets `tls-secrets`.